-Meta descriptions should remain roughly 140-160 characters in length, or about 1024pixels total.
-An easy way to remember the length of your meta descriptions is it should roughly be twice the length of your title tag being that the title tag is 512 pixels wide and the meta description is the same thing, but on two lines.
+Meta descriptions should remain roughly 315 characters in length, or about 4 lines of 512 pixels.
+An easy way to remember the length of your meta descriptions is it should roughly be 4 times the length of your title tag being that the title tag is 512 pixels wide and the meta description is the same thing, but on four lines.

 But why did SEO’s start measuring meta description and title tags in pixels?
 In 2014 some changes were made to the search engine results page layout that really made SEO’s stop and think about the way they were measuring title tags and meta descriptions.
 Since then, a new standard has been set and mostly all SEO’s are measuring in pixels instead of characters:

 Always remember quality over quantity.
 You aren’t going to win any special points by filling in the exact amount of pixels or characters for every description.
 The goal should be writing compelling copy that draws the visitor into your website, not stuffing keywords and getting as close to the maximum as possible.